Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

 \begin{proof} 1) As $v$ is of $VPCn$--by--Fuchsian type, the groups associated to the edges of $\Gamma_{n,n+1}$ incident to $v$ are all $VPC(n+1)$.
 Now Lemma \ref{edgesplittingsaredualtoannuliortori} implies that the edge splittings of $G$ associated to these edges are dual to essential tori.
 It follows that $v$ is of interior Seifert type, as claimed.

 2) In this case $G(v)$ is $VPC(n-1)$--by--Fuchsian where the Fuchsian quotient group $\Theta$ is not finite nor two-ended, and there is exactly one edge of $\Gamma_{n,n+1}$ which is incident to $v$ for each peripheral subgroup $K$ of $G(v)$ and this edge carries $K$.
 Let $E(v)$ denote the collection of these edge groups.
 Note that each group in $E(v)$ is $VPCn$.
 Thus Lemma \ref{edgesplittingsaredualtoannuliortori} implies that the edge splittings of $G$ associated to the edges of $\Gamma_{n,n+1}$ which are incident to $v$ are dual to essential annuli.
+Note also that it is possible that the family $E(v)$ is empty.
+In this case, $\Gamma_{n,n+1}$ consists of a single $V_{0}$--vertex $v$, and $G=G(v)$ is $VPC(n-1)$--by--Fuchsian.

+As in section \ref{essentialannuli}, we choose an aspherical space $M$ with fundamental group $G$ and with aspherical subspaces corresponding to $\partial G$ whose union is denoted $\partial M$.
+Recall that in order to prove that $v$ is of $I$--bundle type, we need to show that there are two distinct components $\Sigma$ and $T$ of $\partial\widetilde{M}$ such that the induced action of $G(v)$ on $\widetilde{M}$ preserves the union of $\Sigma$ and $T$, and for each peripheral subgroup $K$ of $G(v)$, if $e_{K}$ denotes the edge of $\Gamma$ which is incident to $v$ and carries $K$, then the edge splitting associated to $e_{K}$ is given by the essential annulus $K_{\Sigma,T}$.